WatersJE/AKR_calibration_and_selection/README.md

 * Degrees Format, Direction/Range can both be kept as default values (-dd.ddd... with 2 decimal places; Lat (-90,+90), Long(0,360) respectively)

-* Choose "Text" for Output Format Options
+* Choose "CDF" for Output Format Options

 ### Input Summary
 The data selection can be checked via the Input Summary page

 ### Execution Options
 Use these buttons to access the data.

-*For now - will need to save the ephemeris file in a place and specify the filepath specifically in calibration.py.*

-*Check also that the csv file saved with default text headers etc reads without trouble (as determined by the read_csv call in calibration.py)*
+Save the CDF file appropriately and provide the filepath to the `wind_waves_akr_flux` program as a command line argument (see Usage instructions)